-The Bioclinical Science (BCS) Program prepares students to transfer to a four-year college or university to major in a health-related discipline.
+The Associate of Arts in Bioclinical Sciences (BCS) provides students with core knowledge and skills applicable to a broad range of health sciences professions.
 The required courses cover foundational health topics including human anatomy, physiology and microbiology.
-The program is also designed to help students applying for an Allied Health program complete prerequisites while pursuing a degree.
-Since most Allied Health programs are selective admission, students awaiting acceptance are placed into the BCS program, so they can be degree-seeking for financial aid purposes.
-Students can graduate with both the BCS (A.A.) degree and an Allied Health degree.
-Those who intend to change programs or transfer to a four-year institution should check with their faculty advisor or the other school they will be attending to ensure they are taking the appropriate courses.
+The program is designed to help students applying for an OTC Health Sciences program complete prerequisites while pursuing a degree.
+Since most Health Sciences programs are selective admission, students awaiting acceptance are placed into the BCS program, so they can be degree-seeking for financial aid purposes.
+Students can graduate with both the BCS (A.A.) degree and a Health Sciences degree.
+The BCS program is not an appropriate choice for students planning to pursue an advanced medical degree (such as a MD).
+Students applying for a selective admission health sciences program should follow the recommended prerequisite course sequence provided by that program to ensure they are taking the appropriate courses.

 *Costs are estimates and are subject to change.
 Please visit the tuition and fees details page for precise details or call 417-447-7500.
 Degree time/credits vary with students' enrollment and course completion.
 Graduation retention varies by case.
 For program enrollment, retention, exam/certification, and employment rates visit Student Outcomes/Student Right-to-Know.
 Salary information is provided by the U.S. Bureau of Labor Statistics.
 Some careers on this list may require additional education and training.
 For program-specific accreditation visit OTC Accreditation.